bezurn004/Obsi-Forge-Apedia/Moves/Combat/_Combat Moves.md

 Some combat moves are inherently proactive or offensive and can only be made when you are in control.
 Others are reactive or defensive and are made when you are in a bad spot.
 The text of each combat move will describe the requirements (phrased as “when you are in control” or “when you are in a bad spot”), and the outcome for those moves will set your new position.

-You may also make moves that aren’t specific to combat, such as when you [[Endure Harm]] to resist injury or [Repair](z_Obsi-Forge-Apedia/Moves/Recover/Repair.md) your vehicle in the midst of a fight.
+You may also make moves that aren’t specific to combat, such as when you [[MV_Endure Harm|Endure Harm (move)]] to resist injury or [[MV_Repair|Repair (move)]] your vehicle in the midst of a fight.
 To determine whether a move puts you in control or in a bad spot, follow these guidelines (unless a move tells you otherwise):
 - When you score a strong hit, you are in control.
 - When you score a weak hit or miss, you are in a bad spot.